semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 ##### Semgrep AppSec Platform

-All products make use of cross file, cross function taint analysis and more
+All AppSec Platform products make use of cross file, cross function taint analysis and more.

 ###### Semgrep Code (SAST)